agentsonar/agentsonar/docs/concepts.md

 # Concepts: what AgentSonar actually detects

-This page is for anyone who saw "coordination intelligence for multi-agent AI" and thought: *what does that even mean?*
+This page is for anyone who saw "coordination intelligence for AI" and thought: *what does that even mean?*

 If you've ever shipped a multi-agent system and seen tokens burn for minutes with no useful output — agents passing work back and forth, the same tool called over and over, no error, no signal — this page explains what AgentSonar catches and why a normal trace viewer didn't show you the problem.